Dividend Kings In Focus: Parker-Hannifin

 Valuation & Expected Returns

-Still, over the next five years, we expect the current valuation to produce a 3.3% annual tailwind to total returns.
+We note that Parker-Hannifin has traded with significantly varying price-to-earnings multiples in the past decade.
+Still, over the next five years, we expect the current valuation to result in a -1.7% annual headwind to total returns.

 Parker-Hannifin’s dividend history is obviously very impressive, and that has been made possible by the company’s outstanding free cash flow generation over time.